Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering

-Intuitively, $\frag{i}{j}$ allows formulas in the $\Sigma_i$ fragment with $j$ variables without alternation bound.
-A formalisation of this \emph{for sentences} could just be a syntactic restriction: Every quantifier for all but at most $j$ variables must be relative to some $(a_1^*\cdots a_n^*)^\ell$.
+In essence $\frag{i}{j}$ contains all formulas in the $\Sigma_i$ fragment with $j$ variables without alternation bound.
+A formalization of this \emph{for sentences} could just be a syntactic restriction: Every quantifier for all but at most $j$ variables must be relative to some $(\tta_1^*\cdots \tta_n^*)^\ell$.
 However, this would not restrict free variables, which we need in order to build complex $\frag{i}{j}$ formulas from predicates defined in $\frag{i}{j}$.